ato-pub/usi.cl.java/README.md

 ## 3PT

+To build and test as above:

     ant

-will build and test as above.

 ## PROD